 - The basis for more commercials than can probably be counted.
 As counterintuitive as it may seem, ads depicting the intended consumers of the company's product as drooling imbeciles are becoming more and more popular, to the point that it would be folly to point out all but the most egregious offenders here.

-- Ben Elton referred to the characters who performed this function in advertisements as "The Farty" or "Farties".
+- Ben Elton has referred to the characters who perform this function in advertisements as "The Farty" or "Farties".

 - One ad that became infamous for pissing off its target audience this way was for the Dead or Alive fighting games.
 Two ridiculously stereotypical gamer nerds go on about the technical sophistication involved in the visuals and gameplay, while they seem barely able to resist touching themselves over the boobalicious female characters prominently shown in the ad.
 As one editorial put it, the previous ten years of video games maturing as a medium were completely undone with one line: